bburns/LanguageModels/docs/report/report.md

-The RNN architecture has many parameters which can affect the speed of training and the accuracy of the model - the total parameter space has over 2,000,000 combinations to explore (not including the optimizer parameters, like learning rate or decay) -
+The RNN architecture has many parameters which can affect the speed of training and the accuracy of the model - the total parameter space has over 2,000,000 combinations to explore (see table below).
+This does not even including the optimizer parameters, like learning rate or decay.

-With each model taking a few hours to train, only a small subset of the parameter space could be explored.
-The approach taken was to optimize each parameter individually in turn - such a search may get stuck in a local optimum, but a more complete search would be too expensive.

-The initial parameters chosen led to a validation accuracy of 14.0%, and test accuracy of 14.7%:

 \footnotesize